DamienFr/RoHO/README.md

 ![schematics](https://github.com/DamienFr/RoHO/blob/master/schematics.png)

 This repository contains scripts and command lines used to compute the RoHO index of a set of high-quality filtered homoplasies.
-They have been used in the publication
+They were used in the publication

 **No evidence for increased transmissibility from recurrent mutations in SARS-CoV-2**
 Lucy van Dorp*, Damien Richard*, Cedric CS.
 Tan, Liam P. Shaw, Mislav Acman, François Balloux